Tickets SEK 100–655. 12 performances. Included in Weekday subcriptions, and can be selected in Your Choice.

 A three-act opera by Giacomo Puccini (1858–1924).
 Libretto by Luigi Illica and Giuseppe Giacosa.

-Performed in Italian with Swedish surtitles.
+Performed in Italian with surtitles in both Swedish and English.

 “An absolutely astonishing performance”— GP

 ”Yoshi Oïdas direction is magnificent”— Radio p4 Sjuhärad